-- Investment property includes buildings (principally offices, commercial warehouses and retail property) which are not occupied and can be up for use by, or in the operations of, the Group, and are not for sale in the ordinary course of business, but are held primarily to earn rental income and capital appreciation. - Inventory comprises property that is held for sale in the ordinary course of business.
-Principally, this is residential property that the Group develops and intends to sell before or on completion of construction.
+- Investment property includes buildings (principally offices, commercial warehouses and retail property) which are not occupied and can be ready for use by or in use of the Group, and are not for sale in the ordinary course of business, but are held primarily to earn rental income and capital appreciation. - Inventory comprises property that is held for sale in the ordinary course of business.
+Mainly, it comprises property that the Group develops and intends to sell before or on completion of construction.

-The Group's business model - i.e. the Group's intentions regarding that property - is the primary criterion to consider in determining whether classification as investment property is appropriate.
+The Group's business model - i.e. the Group's intentions in respect of the property - is the primary criterion to consider while determining whether classification as investment property is appropriate.